The safety of our customers, community and team is our number one priority.

 - Obstruction to a door or seat

-All stops and every tram has CCTV cameras installed for your safety and security.
+Every tram has CCTV cameras installed for your safety and security.

 In case of an emergency, doors can be opened manually once the tram has stopped moving.

 Help us make the tram a safe and pleasant experience for everyone by reporting incidents, unattended items or suspicious behaviour to any available staff.
-Emergency help points are located at every stop and on board every tram, alternatively call 000.

 Customer Service Officers, security staff and police will be travelling throughout the network at stops and on board, and are there to help.

 Our staff are committed to ensure that every customer enjoys an exceptional travel experience.
-We have a dedicated team of Drivers and Customer Service Officers who have undergone an intensive training program to prepare for operations.
+We have a dedicated team of Operators and Customer Service Officers who have undergone an intensive training program to prepare for operations.
 Your driver’s number one responsibility is getting you to your destination safely.
 Please do not attempt to enter the driver’s cabin.
 If you need urgent assistance, please use the Emergency Help Point on board the tram or at the stop to contact a team member.

 Our Customer Service Officers will be travelling throughout the network on selected services to assist customers at stops and on board.
 Our staff are there to help!
 If you need any assistance with ticketing, local information, connecting services please ask.